Mohan8877/SCT_WD_3/README.md

 Choose a mode:

-Two-Player: Play with a friend
+1.Two-Player: Play with a friend
-VS Computer: Play against the computer
+2.VS Computer: Play against the computer
-Play the game, and click Reset to start over anytime.
+3.Play the game, and click Reset to start over anytime.

 📸 Preview
 1.tictactoe.png